pedroalvesfilho/catalog_books/README.md

 # Item Catalog project
-**by ٌReda Zerrougui**
+**by ٌMohamed Bahaa**

  ## Project  Description:

-This is the 4th project for the Udacity Full Stack Nanodegree , called " Item Catalog" The Item Catalog project consists of developing an application that provides a list of items within a variety of categories, as well as provide a user registration and authentication system.
+This is the 2nd project for the Udacity Full Stack Nanodegree , called " Item Catalog" The Item Catalog project consists of developing an application that provides a list of items within a variety of categories, as well as provide a user registration and authentication system.
 This project uses  data storage to create a RESTful web app that allows users to perform (CRUD)Create, Read, Update, and Delete operations.